Muniox/Muniox/README.md

 For some time now I have started my way to become a Junior Frontend Developer.

 For now, I put a lot of emphasis on learning HTML and CSS, later my choice will be Javascript.
+The task for the future will be to create two projects, one using anime js and other GSAP.

+- [ ] anime js project
+- [ ] GSAP project

 Books I have read
 - [x] HTML and CSS: Design and Build Websites author: Jon Duckett